RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 ><sub>C. Stanton, A. Bogdanovych, E. Ratanasena: Teleoperation of a humanoid robot using full-body motion capture, example movements, and machine learning.
 In proceedings of Australasian Conference on Robotics and Automation (ACRA 2012), Wellington, New Zealand, 3-5 December 2012.
 YouTube video, Feb 2012. </sub>

-The previous setting can be developed for more complex problems.
-In the example below, the user is wearing a marker-based system that tracks full motion of the arm, as well as the fingers.
+The previous setting can be extended to more complex problems.
+In the example below, the user is wearing a marker-based system that tracks the full motion of the arm as well as the fingers.
 These motions are directly mapped onto the robot.
-This setting still requires the wearing of a device.
-It is not as heavy as the exoskelton, but it is not as ideal as not wearing anything and using purely an outside camera either.
-In order to have such setting, there should be cameras all around the room, tracking at very high resolution.
-Moreover, the system is marker based, which means that tracking is lost as soon as some of the markers are obstructed.
+This setup still requires the user to wear a device.
+It is not as heavy as an exoskeleton, but it is also not as ideal as wearing nothing and relying solely on an external camera system.
+To achieve such a setup, cameras must be placed around the entire room and must track motion at very high resolution.
+Moreover, the system is marker-based, which means tracking is lost as soon as markers become obstructed.

 <p align="center">
   <iframe width="600" height="338" src="https://www.youtube.com/embed/LM4rDfW8-TU" frameborder="0" allowfullscreen></iframe>